gazay/tonic/README.md

 ```

 It will ask you - do you really want blahblahblah.
 You say `y` and there is it!
-Will be created branch gh-pages, then you checkout there and remove from there all files.
+Will be created branch gh-pages, then tonic checkout you there and remove from there all files.
-Then tonic will copy tonic-template to this branch and run bundle install.
+Then it will copy tonic-template to this branch and run bundle install.

-Then you just work with this template like with ordinary tonic-template.
+And you can work with this template like with ordinary tonic-template.

 When you want to push your gh-pages branch to github, just write: